-Class of Your Own Limited has been delivering one day workshops and other built environment student engagement programmes to schools/colleges since 2009 and, from September 2012, the full and accredited DEC! curriculum.
+Class of Your Own Limited has been delivering one day workshops and other built environment student engagement programmes to schools/colleges since 2009 and, from September 2012, the full and accredited DEC learning programme.

 We are a Social Business, with social purpose objects and restriction on distribution of profits being entrenched in our governing documents.
-Our aim is the achievement of our vision and mission through the delivery of the DEC! curriculum, with corresponding increased positive social outcomes.
+Our aim is the achievement of our vision and mission through the delivery of the DEC learning programme, with corresponding increased positive social outcomes.
 We work in partnership and collaboration with schools, government and industry organisations to this effect.

 Inspiring all young people to reach their full potential through world class education and opportunity.

 To develop innovative, contextualised approaches to teaching and learning, enable young people from all backgrounds to explore aspirational career pathways, and establish sustainable relationships between education and industry to provide a world of opportunity for young people.

 Where it all began…